-Measurements of the large areas with SPM are possible only by movement of the SPM head over sample surface by the positioning system.
+Measurements of the large areas with SPM are possible only by the movement of the SPM head over the sample surface by the positioning system.
 Analysis of thickness of the spin-coated polymer film over 3.5 cm distance has been performed with the help of automatic SPM.
-The spin-coated film deposited on silicon was scratched by knife (Fig.5) and thickness of film was measured in 19 positions along scratch (Fig.6).
+The spin-coated film deposited on silicon was scratched by a knife (Fig.5) and the thickness of the film was measured in 19 positions along with the scratch (Fig.6).
 The coordinates of those positions have been saved in the software before scanning.
-The film thickness has been determined as distance between maximums on dependence of number of pixels on z-coordinates of pixels.
-The analysis of film thickness (Fig.6, right) shows that middle part of film is quite uniform; meanwhile a 7 mm area near the edge of film has variable thickness indicating moving of material outside during spin-coating.
+The film thickness has been determined as the distance between maximums on the dependence of the number of pixels on z-coordinates of pixels.
+The analysis of film thickness (Fig.6, right) shows that the middle part of the film is quite uniform; meanwhile, a 7 mm area near the edge of the film has variable thickness indicating moving of material outside during spin-coating.

 Figure 5.
 Optical images of the scratch (scratch is indicated by red arrows).

 Figure 6.
-SPM image of the scratch (left), determination of the film thickness as distance between peaks on statistics (center), final result: dependence of film thickness on distance along the scratch (right).
+SPM image of the scratch (left), determination of the film thickness as the distance between peaks on statistics (center), final result: dependence of film thickness on distance along with the scratch (right).

 Automated Nanolithography on Macroarea

 A monolayer of octadecyl trichlorsilane (OTS) deposited on a silicon wafer can be oxidized electrochemically by using conductive SPM tips.
-In normal conditions a thin water layer is always present on the surface.
-Decomposition products thereof allow us to change the terminal -CH3 groups of the OTS layer to -COOH by applying of voltage to the tip.
-The smallest modified area can be as small as the tip size (it depends also on humidity, applied voltage etc.).
-The result of oxidation is visible on lateral force image in contact mode.
-Translation of the lithographic pattern over large area by moving of the positioning stage forms macroscopic lithographic patterns with minimal detail lying in nanometer range.
+In normal conditions, a thin water layer is always present on the surface.
+Decomposition products thereof allow us to change the terminal -CH3 groups of the OTS layer to -COOH by applying voltage to the tip.
+The smallest modified area can be as small as the tip size (it depends also on humidity, applied voltage, etc.).
+The result of oxidation is visible on the lateral force image in contact mode.
+Translation of the lithographic pattern over a large area by moving of the positioning stage forms macroscopic lithographic patterns with minimal detail lying in the nanometer range.
 Fig.7 shows lateral force distribution for an oxidized OTS film.
-The unit of this pattern (Fig.7, left) has been translated over a large area by moving of positioning stage.
+The unit of this pattern (Fig.7, left) has been translated over a large area by moving of the positioning stage.
 Fig.7 right shows only part of the modified area that is larger than the scan size.
-In total 100 units (a 10 by 10) spanning 0.2 by 0.2 mm have been made in less then 2 hours.
+In total 100 units (a 10 by 10) spanning 0.2 by 0.2 mm have been made in less than 2 hours.